mahaloz/cse194-irc-dojo/intro/join2/DESCRIPTION.md

-Successfully connect to an IRC server using WeeChat (IRC Client).
-Make sure to use the GUI Desktop.
+Successfully connect to an IRC server using an IRC client (Hint: sic --help).